March 14, 2026 * 25/ 45 MILES

 -

-Skier: Skiers can utilize whatever technique they please, but there are no set tracks.
+Skiers can use whatever technique they please, but there are no set tracks.
 The trail typically has a firm snow surface and is wide enough to skate.
 Skiers’ clothing must provide adequate protection from wind and cold.
 A small pack with extra food, water, and layers is suggested.

-Skijorer: Skijorers can run up to a maximum of 3 dogs this year.
+Skijorers can run up to a maximum of 3 dogs.
 Skijorers must be in control of their team at all times.

 A pulk is optional for skijorers.
 Pulks can be used to transport a dog if needed.
-You may place the pulk in-between you and the dogs OR behind you.
+You may place the pulk between yourself and the dogs OR behind you.

 Please bring extra food, water and layers for the skijorer and adequate snacks for the dogs.

-Recruiting your own handler is good idea for the start and finish areas.
+Recruiting a handler is good idea for the start and finish areas.

-Run: Runners should be prepared to run.
-Power hiking hills / short walking breaks is fine but please keep in mind the time cutoffs.
-The river trail will be very firm while the sections in the wood will likely be softer.
+Runners should be prepared to run; power hiking hills or taking short walk breaks is fine but please keep in mind the time cutoffs.
+The river trail will be very firm while the sections in the woods will likely be softer.
 A small pack with extra food, water, and layers is suggested.

 -

 Parking is available at the start/finish line at the Tanana Wayside boat launch.
 The TRC will pay for parking for all participants.
-Passes are available at the sign-in desk or from volunteers assisting with parking.
+Pick up passes at the sign-in desk or from volunteers assisting with parking.

 -